 - Neurological disorders: Physiatrists may treat conditions that affect the brain and nervous system, such as stroke, multiple sclerosis, Parkinson’s disease, and spinal cord injuries.

-- Orthopedic injuries: Physiatrists may treat injuries or conditions that affect the bones, muscles, and joints, such as fractures, sprains, arthritis, and back pain.
+- Orthopedic injuries: Physiatrists may treat injuries or conditions affecting bones, muscles, and joints, such as fractures, sprains, arthritis, and back pain.

 - Sports injuries: Physiatrists may treat athletes with injuries related to sports or physical activities, such as strains, sprains, and concussions.